Salamol cfc free inhaler

 • have arterial hypertension (also known as PAH)

 Several medications may interact with Salbutamol.
-Tell your prescriber of any medications you are taking, whether they are other prescription medications, recreational drugs, or over-the-counter (OTC) medicines.
+Tell your prescriber about any medications you are taking, whether they are other prescription medications, recreational drugs, or over-the-counter (OTC) medicines.

 Further information on Salamol cautions and drug interactions can be found in the patient information leaflet supplied with your medicine.